 momentum to satisfy the classical equation of motion (21):

-path integral reads
+appears in the path integral

 is a -components multiplet of world-sheet